berkmancenter/classifurlr/doc/classification_api.md

 #### entries

-This object represents an array with all exported HTTP requests.
+This object represents an array with all HTTP request & response data relating to a page you wish to classify.

-Multiple requests from a single session can also be sent and will allow classifiers to follow redirects.
+Multiple entries with different URLs from a single session (page) can also be sent and will allow classifiers to follow redirects.

 **pageref**